CAN I DRINK COFFEE ON THE ALKALINE DIET?

 One of the first things people notice on the do not eat list of alkaline diet foods is coffee.
 And for some, that’s a MAJOR deal breaker.
 Don’t let it be, though!
 If not drinking coffee is keeping you from starting to implement the principles of the Alkaline Diet, don’t let that one thing stop you from missing out on one of the best food choice experiences of your life.
 Yes, I’m a bit partial to the Alkaline Diet.
 This diet is a lifestyle and if rules and restrictions are not your thing, that is completely fine because this is not a restrictive diet.

 The intention of the Alkaline Diet is not what the common initial impression is, “This diet is too hard, I can’t eat anything!”
 Firstly, the Alkaline Diet is suggestions of what types of food to eat if you would like to achieve and maintain a positive health experience.
 It’s not meant to inspire a feeling of deprivation and despair.
 If you feel like you are going to be too miserable not drinking coffee, then keep drinking it.
-There are plenty of plant-based green foods that you can add into your diet to achieve balance, any maybe you’ll change your mind later about the coffee.
+There are plenty of foods that you can add into your diet to achieve balance.
+Maybe you’ll change your mind later about the coffee.
 Or maybe you won’t.
 My main point is, don’t let one single “do not eat _____” stop you.
-That’s the rule breaker in me!

 MY HISTORY WITH COFFEE.